mnr/writing-wip/Do-Ye0n_lives_on.md

 "Alpha60 stock is fragile and valuable.
 They'll take an arrest-threat seriously.
 I think we should realize the value of a strike."

-The three non-English speakers respond through translators by presenting icons or changing their expressions.
-They all agree with Chip.
-Five of the remaining eight participants verbally agree; three do not.
-The disagreement isn't about the ethics of Alpha60, or the ethics of threatening a corporation.
-It's purely about the financial return on the work to be done to shake-down a business involved in *Corporate Penetrative Testing*.
-Threatening Alpha60 without preparation would only invite a ransomware attack.

-"It's decided then," concludes Chip.
+"The ethics of this make me nervous," says the oldest partner.
+"I recognize I'm operating on traditional rules, but this has bad karma and the consequences are painful."

+"Your traditional rules are based on traditional models," replies the outside partner.
+"We're not operating in those models anymore, so breaking old rules doesn't imply the same consequences."

+"Ethics are bullshit," says a bearded partner.
+"Rules are made by technocrats to keep themselves in power.
+If we follow them, they are stronger and we never succeed."

+"Oh please," says the partner with the highest bandwidth.
+"Let's save the ethics discussion for the bar.
+We're here purely to decide on the financial return of a shake-down of a business involved in *Corporate Penetrative Testing*.
+Do we make money or not?"

+"True," says the last partner.
+"Threatening Alpha60 without preparation would only invite a ransomware attack.
+That's a negative return.
+We simply check our defense then take them down."

+"If the only objections are ethical, It's decided," concludes Chip.
 "I'll put together a strike team and we can move when the plan is set up.
 I forecast payoff within the month."

 ------------------------------------------------------------------------